This article also has information regarding special rules for visa application, masks and toilet paper

 Consult with the Travel Returnees and Contaminated People Consultation Center (Kikokusha Sesshokusha Soudan Center) and schedule a medical appointment.

 See more information from Mie Info about when and how to schedule an appointment click here.

 About the new coronavirus (recent information from the homepage of Mie Prefecture:

 *in Japanese only

-If your period of residence (visa) ends in March or you want to renew your period of stay or change your visa status, please see the “Japan Immigration Services Agency Announcement” on CLAIR’s multilingual website (Council of Local Authorities for International Relations)
+If your period of residence (visa) ends in June or you want to renew your period of stay or change your visa status, please see the “Japan Immigration Services Agency Announcement” on Immigration Services Agency of Japan webiste or CLAIR’s multilingual website (Council of Local Authorities for International Relations)

-Information on masks, tissues and toilet paper (March 4, 2020)
+Click here to see recent information on masks, tissues and toilet paper

 There is information on the Internet about the lack of these items.
 However, the production and supply of paper products is proceeding as normal.
 So there is no need to worry.